Hays title

 Gella’s Diner leads the way

 Downtown Hays was in bad shape when Gella’s Diner and Lb.
 Brewing Co. started.
-Downtown had only a few businesses and many of the buildings were in disrepair.
+Downtown had only a few businesses, and many buildings were in disrepair.
 What would become Gella’s had a collapsed roof.
 Three months after the brewpub opened, Lb.’s Oatmeal Stout won a silver medal at the Great American Beer Fest.
-The traffic to Gella’s brought up the entire downtown.
+The traffic to Gella’s revitalized downtown.
 My favorite brews are their Hefeweizen and their raspberry wheat.
-I always order the creamed spinach.
+I always order creamed spinach.
 Try the smothered bierock, which is a round meat pie, and the Brewben.

 Thirteen miles of Route 66 bisects the very southeast corner of Kansas, a long way from Hays.
-But when you approach Tiger Burgers, you’ll feel the pull of the blue highways.
+But when you approach Tiger Station, you’ll feel the pull of the blue highways.
 The restaurant is in a converted vintage gas station, and the decor is filled with neon, vintage tin signs, and petroliana.
 Their menu offers twists on diner classics, with names from The Wizard of Oz.
-Try the Dorthy Melt and the onion scoops.
+Try the Shrimp Po’Boy.

 Guiterrez, Trio Tap House, and Popt: Three eateries in one building